In case of an emergency, contact UK Police

 Cell Phone: #8573

-Any University community member who believes they have experienced any form of discrimination in violation of AR 6:1 Discrimination and Harassment Policy may seek information and advice by contacting the Office of Equal Opportunity.
+Any University community member who believes they have experienced any form of discrimination in violation of Administrative Regulation: Equal Dignity (Interim) may seek information and advice by contacting the Office of Equal Opportunity.
 Anyone experiencing discrimination at the University is encouraged to file a complaint with Equal Opportunity.
-For purposes of AR 6:1, protected status includes race, color, national origin, ethnic origin, religion, creed, age, physical or mental disability, veteran status, uniformed service, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, social or economic status, or whether the person is a smoker or nonsmoker, as long as the person complies with University policy concerning smoking.
+For purposes of Administrative Regulation: Equal Dignity (Interim), protected status includes race, color, national origin, ethnic origin, religion, creed, age, physical or mental disability, veteran status, uniformed service, political belief, sex, sexual orientation, gender identity, gender expression, pregnancy, marital status, genetic information, social or economic status, or whether the person is a smoker or nonsmoker, as long as the person complies with University policy concerning smoking.

 Any University community member may report complaints of harassment or discrimination.
 University community members include faculty, staff, students, vendors, customers, fans, visitors, patients, members of the public, and other beneficiaries of the University's programs and services.